SimoSultan/ca-text-adventure/software-development-plan.md

 - provide at least TWO test cases and the expected results for each test case An outline of the testing procedure and cases should be included with the source code of the application and written in markdown.

-T1A2-13	Utilise source control throughout the development of the application by:
-- making regular commits (at least 20 commits) with a commit message that summarises the changes
-- pushing all commits to a remote repository
-- You must submit a source control repository as a zip file to satisfy this requirement.
 - An outline of the testing procedure and cases should be included with the source code of the application and written in markdown.

-T1A2-14	Utilise a project management platform to track the development of the application by:
-- having features itemised and broken down into checklists
-- setting deadlines, duration or a time-frame for each feature or task
-- prioritising tasks
-- You must submit screenshots, or a valid export from a project management application to satisfy this requirement.
-If you are using a non-standard project management application, please discuss with your trainer whether they can access the file.
-If in doubt, screen capture your project management application and submit screen captures.

-T1A2-15	Utilise developer tools to automate the building and testing of the application by:
-- writing a script which runs the tests
-- writing a script which turns the application into an executable; OR
-- packaging the application for use as a module or dependency
-- You must submit a script file in with your source control repository to satisfy this requirement.

 T1A2-16	Present your terminal application to the class.
 You must provide a walk-through of the logic of your application and how the application is used.
 The time limit for your presentation is 5 minutes.